 The Alberta Yoga College is radically different in many ways with three start dates a year

-Become a Certified Yoga Teacher by August 8!
-Register now for the Spring Session beginning May 20.
+Become a Certified Yoga Teacher by December 5!
+Register now for the Fall Session beginning September 16.

 • Become a confident and competent yoga instructor with our warm support!